Loading...

 OS Open TOID and associated geometry data are available in 100km tiles and distributed in two product formats (GeoPackage or CSV) using British National Grid (BNG) projection.

-OS Open TOID will be updated through a Full Supply on a 6-weekly basis (in-line with the OS MasterMap Topography Layer COU (Change-Only Update) releases and will maintain consistency with the OS MasterMap products).
+OS Open TOID will be updated through a Full Supply on a 6-weekly basis (in-line with the OS MasterMap Topography Layer COU (Change-Only Update) releases outlined in the Product Refresh Dates page and will maintain consistency with the OS MasterMap products).

 The OS Open TOID data carries five attributes which are all mandatory for each release.
 These can be used to identify and link affiliated information for a real-world object as well as plotting its real-world position.
 The TOID represents a range of feature types which related to an even wider range of real-world object types, examples range from buildings (including those without an address), roads, junctions, bridges, trees, fields and more.